 row can balance out any over-counting and under-counting.
 Encourage the

-class to discuss the answers furthest from the mean.
+class to discuss the answers.
 What strategies

 did those groups use?
 Have them demonstrate their technique and allow

 the rest of the class to ask questions and determine the validity of